-- Concept: Structure a program by associating "handlers" that run in reaction to program events.
+- Concept: Structure a program by associating "handlers" that react to program events.
 Handlers typically interact with the rest of the program by modifying shared state.

 - Examples: GUI programming in OCaml and Java

 - Why?

 - Practice with reasoning about shared state

 - Practice with first-class functions

 - Necessary for programming with

 Swing

 - Common in GUI applications